Root Canal Treatment in Palm Bay - Dental Clinic

 After getting a root canal, there are some things that you have to know as well:

-- Your tooth may been traumatized by the procedure so you can expect some tenderness or dull pressure pain on the tooth.
+1. You may experience some temporary discomfort.
+Your tooth may have been traumatized by the procedure, so you can expect some tenderness or dull pressure pain on the tooth.
 Be aware that this pain will only be temporary.
 It will all be well eventually.

-- Take all the prescribed medications as ordered.
-The medicines are prescribed to you for a reason so you need to be responsible enough to follow the prescription closely.
+2. Follow your prescribed medications.
+Take all the prescribed medications as ordered.
+The medicines are prescribed to you for a reason, so you need to be responsible enough to follow the prescription closely.

-- Your root canal treated tooth is not longer vital.
-The nerve and blood supply has been extirpated so it is no longer receiving nourishment from the body.
-This will make the tooth brittle compared to a healthy tooth so be aware not to subject it to too much force if you so not want it to fracture.
+3. Your root canal-treated tooth is no longer vital.
+The nerve and blood supply have been removed, so it is no longer receiving nourishment from the body.
+This will make the tooth brittle compared to a healthy tooth, so be cautious not to subject it to too much force if you do not want it to fracture.